 ITIL Knowledge Management Best Practices

-ITIL framework principles remain valuable for structuring knowledge management processes, even as the tools and delivery mechanisms evolve.
+ITIL and ITIL 4 principles remain valuable for structuring the knowledge management process, even as tools and delivery mechanisms evolve.
 The Service Knowledge Management System (SKMS) concept is still relevant, but implementation needs to reflect how teams actually work today.

-The core ITIL principles focus on creating a complete knowledge base that supports all IT service management processes.
-This includes incident resolution, problem management, change management, and service requests.
+ITIL knowledge management focuses on creating a complete knowledge base that supports IT service management processes such as incident management, problem management, change management, and service request handling.

 However, traditional ITIL implementations often create rigid, portal-based systems that become barriers to knowledge sharing.
 Modern approaches respect ITIL principles while modernizing the delivery mechanism through integrated, conversational interfaces.